-If you have a corded leaf blower, always remember to check the cord and the connection point before you plug it in.
+If you have a corded leaf blower, always check the cord and the connection point before you plug it in.

-If the wire is frayed or there’s a missing grounding pin on the plug, it could cause an electric shock that could damage the cord, or worse yet, give you a harmful surprise.
+If the wire is frayed or there’s a missing grounding pin on the plug, it could cause an electric shock that could damage the cord or, worse yet, gives you a harmful surprise.